-Section 63.
-Enrolling Bills. - The Speaker shall order the enrollment of approved bills within three (3) days after final approval by both Houses.
-The Bills and Index Service and the secretariat of the committee(s) that recommended the approval of the bill shall ensure that the bill is in the form and contains the provisions approved by both Houses.

-The enrolled bill shall be signed within five (5) working days by the Speaker and the Secretary General.
-The Secretary General shall report to the House the time of presentation of the bill to the President and the record thereof shall be entered in the Journal.

-Upon the lapse of thirty (30) days from receipt of the bill by the Office of the President, and no communication of a veto made thereon by the President is received by the House within the same period, the Secretary General shall certify to this fact which shall be recorded in the Journal.

 Section 64.
-Action by the President. - Every bill passed by Congress shall be presented to the President for approval.
-If the President does not approve the bill, the President vetoes it and returns the same to the House together with the specific objections.
-The President shall communicate the veto on any bill to the House within thirty (30) days after receipt thereof, otherwise, it shall become a law as if it was signed.
+Enrollment of Bills and Joint Resolutions. - The Speaker shall order the enrollment of approved bills or joint resolutions within three (3) days after final approval by both Houses.
+The Bills and Index Service and the secretariat of the committee(s) that reported out the bill shall ensure that the bill is in the correct form and contains the provisions approved by both Houses.

+The enrolled bill or joint resolution shall be signed within five (5) working days by the Speaker and the Secretary General.
+The Secretary General shall report to the House the time of presentation of the bill or joint resolution to the President and the record thereof shall be entered in the Journal.

+Upon the lapse of thirty (30) days from receipt of the bill or joint resolution by the Office of the President, and no communication of a veto made thereon by the President is received by the House within the same period, the Secretary General shall certify to this fact which shall be recorded in the Journal.

 Section 65.
+Action by the President. - Every bill or joint resolution passed by Congress shall be presented to the President for approval.
+If the President approves the bill or joint resolution, the President shall sign it; otherwise, the President shall veto it and return the same to the House together with the specific objections.
+The President shall communicate the veto on any bill or joint resolution to the House within thirty (30) days after receipt thereof, otherwise, it shall become a law as if it was signed.

-Procedure on Vetoed Bills. - If the President vetoes a bill or any part thereof, the House shall record the objections of the President in the Journal and may proceed to reconsider the bill or item(s) thereof that were vetoed.
-During reconsideration, the House shall proceed to nominal voting on the bill or the vetoed item(s) thereof.
+Section 66.
+Procedure on Vetoed Bills and Joint Resolutions. - If the President vetoes a bill or joint resolution, or any part thereof, the House shall record the objections of the President in the Journal and may proceed to reconsider the bill or joint resolution, or item(s) thereof that were vetoed.
+During reconsideration, the House shall proceed to nominal voting on the bill or joint resolution, or the vetoed item(s) thereof.
 The affirmative and negative votes with the names of the Members voting shall be recorded in the Journal.
-If the bill or vetoed item is passed by a vote of two-thirds (2/3) of all Members of each House, the bill including item(s) thereof vetoed by the President shall become law.
+If the bill or joint resolution, or vetoed item(s) is passed by a vote of two-thirds (2/3) of all Members of each House, the bill or joint resolution vetoed by the President, or the bill or joint resolution with vetoed item(s) shall become a law.

-Section 66.
+Section 67.
 Procedure for Resolutions. - Resolutions shall be subject to the same procedure as bills regarding introduction, reference to the appropriate committee, and consideration: Provided, That the Committee on Rules may calendar any resolution for immediate consideration by the House for reasons of urgency.

-Section 67.
-Messages. - Messages from the President of the Philippines shall be reported to the House and referred to the appropriate committees.

 Section 68.
+Messages. - Messages from the President of the Philippines and the Senate shall be reported to the House and when necessary, referred to the appropriate committees.

-Memorials and Petitions. - Communications from heads of departments of the Executive and Judicial Departments, memorials and petitions shall be reported to the House and, when necessary, referred to the appropriate committees.
+Section 69.
+Communications, Memorials and Petitions. - Communications from heads of departments of the Executive and the Judiciary, memorials and petitions shall be reported to the House and, when necessary, referred to the appropriate committee(s).